Loading Guild Resources

 Use Tenancy Builder to create the correct agreement for the country and tenancy type you select.
 For England, the ordinary private residential option is an Assured periodic tenancy (RRA 1 May 2026).
-Tenancy Builder also supports Welsh occupation contracts and other agreement types such as contractual tenancies, lodger agreements, non-domestic premises, garages and storage units.
+Tenancy Builder also supports Welsh occupation contracts and other agreement types such as contractual tenancies, lodger agreements, non-domestic premises, garages, and storage units.

 Log in with your standard Guild credentials at https://docs.landlordsguild.com/.